solo-io/gloo/docs/content/guides/traffic_management/destination_types/http2/_index.md

 service/petstore created
 ```

-Let's take a look at the configuration of the service for the Pet Store application and the Upstream Gloo Edge has created for it.
+Let's take a look at the configuration of the service for the Pet Store application and the Upstream Gloo Gateway has created for it.

 ```shell
 kubectl get service petstore -oyaml